iBaa/PlexConnect/update/OSX/readme.txt

 How to update PlexConnect.
 Follow these command first then move to step 2

-Step 1 (enter these commands int terminal after navigating to the update/OSX folder)
+Step 1 (enter these commands into terminal after navigating to the update/OSX folder)

 sudo su
 chmod +x install.bash